PupkinLangford/dumb-instagram/README.md

 - refactor settings forms to separate components
 - add delete account tab to settings
 - profile picture being cached; clear cache when new picture uploaded.
-- prevent modalform parent click event from propagating to children
+- click anywhere outside nav modal to close it